 ROHTANG – Last but not least- No visit can be complete without a visit to the Rohtang pass.
 A full day trip, it can throw up several challenges on the way.
 It offers one of the most scenic journeys through mountains and going up to the snow-clad mountains is the gateway to Lahaul and Spiti valleys of Himachal.

 The serene atmosphere amidst the imposing figurines of Lord Buddha is a treat.
 Besides, it is home to the highest, most beautiful and picturesque Dharamshala cricket stadium.
-The town itself is divided into the upper and lower divisions.
+The upper and lower divisions are how the town is divided into.
 The lower division is the Dharamsala town itself whereas the upper division is known as Mcleodganj.
 However Dharamshala- Mcleodganj has now become synonymous.
 Thus the town is a unique blend of Tibetan, Western and Indian culture that is something to be experienced.

 How to Reach Dharamshala